rkumar121502/CICD/README.md

 2. Loading the docker image from .tar file
 3. Doing ssh to the server, copying the content of worspace into the `Staging` directory and running the docker container on specific ports
    (3000 for nextjs and 8080 for go_lang)

+Note: Here if any step will fail then whole job will fail as per requirements.